FCA Wants to Tighten Grip on Regulated Firms to Better Shield Customer Cash

 The CCI framework is designed to provide clearer insights into the costs and benefits of investment products.
 The government and the FCA are actively seeking input from the investment trust industry concerning the current cost disclosure regulations, which could significantly impact these entities.

-Additionally, the FCA reported on its regulatory enforcement actions taken between April and June 2024, highlighting its efforts against firms that violated financial promotion rules and engaged in unregulated activities.
-During this period, the FCA corrected or withdrew 3,273 promotions by authorized firms and issued 528 alerts about unauthorized entities, with 11% of these alerts concerning clone scams that mimic legitimate businesses to deceive investors.
+Additionally, the FCA reported on its regulatory enforcement actions taken between April and June 2024.
+It highlighted its efforts against firms that violated financial promotion rules and engaged in unregulated activities.
+During this period, the FCA corrected or withdrew 3,273 promotions by authorized firms and issued 528 alerts about unauthorized entities.
+11% of these alerts concerned clone scams that mimic legitimate businesses to deceive investors.

-The UK's Financial Conduct Authority (FCA) has unveiled plans to strengthen safeguarding regulations for payments and e-money firms, aiming to better protect customers in the event of business failures.
+The UK's Financial Conduct Authority (FCA) has unveiled plans to strengthen safeguarding regulations for payments and e-money firms.
+It aims to better protect customers in the event of business failures.

 FCA Proposes Stricter Safeguarding Rules for Payments Firms